 I’d also read: 12 different types of activism

-I love to hear from my readers and I thank Steve for joining the discussion.
-He writes amazing thought provoking articles.
+I love to hear from my readers, and I thank Steve for joining the discussion.
+He writes awesome thought-provoking articles.
 That’s how we learn from each other.
-Join the discussion!
+Join the conversation!